Apostolic Nunciature to Yemen

 The Apostolic Nunciature to Yemen is an ecclesiastical office of the Catholic Church in Yemen.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
-The Apostolic Nuncio to Yemen is also the Apostolic Nuncio to Kuwait and resides in Kuwait City.
+The Apostolic Nuncio to Yemen is also the Apostolic Nuncio to United Arab Emirates and resides in the United Arab Emirates.

 Before the Holy See and Yemen established diplomatic relations, the Holy See represented its interests in Yemen through delegations with regional responsibilities, first the Apostolic Delegation to the Red Sea Region established by Pope Paul VI on 3 July 1969 and then the Apostolic Delegation to the Arabian Peninsula established by Pope John Paul II on 26 March 1992.
 The Holy See and Yemen established diplomatic relations on 13 October 1998.